 - Bake for 10 minutes.
 Remove from the oven and allow to cool completely.

 - Beat your cream cheese and sugar together for 3 minutes, until smooth.
 Make sure to scrape down the edges with a rubber spatula as you mix.

 - Carefully fold in the cool whip .

 - Spread the cream cheese mixture over the pretzel crust.
 Make sure to spread it all the way to the edges and corners, so the jello doesn't leak through.

 - Place your strawberries over the top of the cream cheese mixture.

-- Carefully pour the jello over the strawberries and place the pan in the fridge.
+- Carefully and very slowly pour the jello over the strawberries and place the pan in the fridge.